 The thesis signing ceremony takes place in late April and is a celebration of the work you’ve done in your years here.
 Your committee says a few words about your thesis, and then everyone signs the signature page.
 Next it’s up to you to deliver the thesis to the Department Chair, Dean, and beyond.

-As of fall 2009, students are required to submit their theses and dissertations electronically to the Graduate School.
+All MFA students are required to submit their theses and dissertations electronically to the Graduate School (VCU Scholars Compass).
 However, as a longstanding member of the Associated Writing Programs, the MFA Program in Creative Writing at VCU and its faculty herein agree to the recommendation that creative theses shall not be made available on the web.
 Creative writers must have control over the dissemination of their works.
 For example, it is critical that writers retain first serial, book, and other rights for the purpose of their works first seeing print in literary venues.
 Therefore, colleges and universities should not mandate as a condition for graduation that creative theses or dissertations be published or broadly disseminated in ways that preclude any student from offering all or any portion of publication rights, including electronic rights, to publishers.
 This is absolutely critical to the success of creative writers and creative writing programs.
 If a college or university implements Electronic Theses and Dissertations (ETDs), students should have an option to file a traditional paper thesis.
 If creative writing students are required to file ETDs, then such ETDs should not be made available on the World Wide Web, but instead be available only to the same communities that paper theses and dissertations have been made available to in the past, for instance by password protecting access to the creative thesis or dissertation.
 Consequently, MFA students may request a 5 year, 10 year, or permanent embargo on public access to their work via the Web.

 ETD Web Access Exemption Forms may be obtained from the Graduate Program Advisor.
 For complete detail on the ETD submission process, students should consult the guidelines at: